 President Zelenskiy launches “Come Back and Stay,” a program aimed at motivating Ukrainians abroad to come home, start a business and create jobs.
 In a Facebook video, Zelenskiy says: “If you have always been wanting to open your own coffee shop, car dealership, barbershop, or expand your business, cheese factory, furniture store or anything else, please come back and stay.”
 The program offers five-year loans up to $62,000 at a rate of 5% for an existing or new business that will create at least two jobs; loans at 7% for new or existing revenues of $1 million but does not create new jobs; loans at 9% for businesses with between $1 million and $2 million in revenue and plans to grow.

 Ukraine and Russia have renewed an agreement on oil transit for 10 years.
-Ukraine’s Ukrtransnafta reports it has extended the existing contract with Russia’s Transneft on the transit of oil for 10 years starting from January 1, 2020 until January 1, 2030.in collaboration with CMS Cameron McKenna Nabarro Olswang Ukraine and UBN, we have created the "Investing and Doing Business in Ukraine 2020 guide”.
+Ukraine’s Ukrtransnafta reports it has extended the existing contract with Russia’s Transneft on the transit of oil for 10 years starting from January 1, 2020 until January 1, 2030.

 The central bank has established new disclosure requirements for financial institutions regarding consumer banking services.
 “The purpose of the new disclosure requirements is to provide complete, transparent and comprehensible information on consumer services,” reports the National Bank of Ukraine.